 Addiction Treatment for a Dual Diagnosis

 Sobriety is difficult for those with a dual diagnosis, but it’s not impossible.
 Individuals go through a variety of different therapies to learn how to live a life of sobriety without letting their dual diagnosis lead them to relapse.
 This involves individuals learning new strategies in addiction treatment to dealing with their symptoms of mental illness in a much healthier way.
+Some of the therapies we offer at Serenity House Detox & Recovery include:

 The most important part of the recovery process and staying sober is for individuals to continue to follow up with the rehab once they discharge.
 The facility may have aftercare groups, or it may recommend that they continue ongoing care with a therapist.
 Going to rehab is the best way for the person to not only get sober, but they’ll be able to maintain this incredible new life without letting their mental illness or addiction take control again.